 The light spectrum of CMH lights has long been the reason that they were king of the hill in indoor growing.
 The sun has a color rendering index (CRI) of 100, while a good CMH lamp comes close to that at 92 CRI.

 CMH lights also produce a wider physical reach so you will need fewer lights per square foot of growing space than an LED system.

 HOT.
 The first thing you need to consider when going CMH is an effective air conditioning system because they produce an awful lot of heat.
 Remember Kelvin?
 When you turn on a CMH light, you are basically starting a fire inside a ceramic aluminum tube.
 Though LED Grow Lights will still need a cooling system, you won’t need anything as expensive as under a CMH light.
 And many LED Grow Lights come with a heat sink and fan that is sufficient to cool the lamp for growing purposes.

 With the cooling system (usually air conditioning or huge fans and exhaust systems) you will find that you consume a lot more energy using a CMH light.
 (Unless maybe you live in Siberia or Greenland.)
-As of today, the total operating costs of a CMH light including initial investment is more or less comparable to the cost of using LED Grow Lights.
+As of today, the total operating costs of a CMH light including initial investment is more or less comparable to the cost of buying LED Grow Lights.